-- (a) The commissioner may place on probation, suspend, revoke or refuse to issue or renew a public adjuster's license, or may levy a civil penalty in accordance with subsection (d), or any combination of actions, for any one or more of the following causes: - (1) Providing incorrect, misleading, incomplete, or materially untrue information in the license application. - (2) Violating any insurance laws, regulations, subpoena or order of the commissioner or of another state's insurance regulator. - (3) Obtaining or attempting to obtain a license through misrepresentation or fraud. - (4) Improperly withholding, misappropriating, or converting any monies or properties received in the course of acting as an adjuster of any type or in otherwise doing insurance business in this state or elsewhere. - (5) Intentionally misrepresenting the terms of an actual insurance contract. - (6) Having been convicted of a felony.

-- 1 (7) Having admitted or been found to have committed 2 any insurance unfair trade practice or fraud. - 3 (8) Using fraudulent, coercive or dishonest 4 practices, or demonstrating incompetence, untrustworthiness or 5 financial irresponsibility, in the course of acting as an 6 adjuster of any type or otherwise in the conduct of business 7 in this state or elsewhere.
+1 (2) Violating any insurance laws, regulations, 2 subpoena, or order of the commissioner or of another state's 3 insurance regulator.

+- (3) Obtaining or attempting to obtain a license through misrepresentation or fraud. - (4) Improperly withholding, misappropriating, or converting any monies or properties received in the course of acting as an adjuster of any type or in otherwise doing insurance business in this state or elsewhere. - (5) Intentionally misrepresenting the terms of an actual insurance contract. - (6) Having been convicted of a felony or other offense involving dishonesty, fraud, deceit, or misrepresentation in a final decision of a court of competent jurisdiction. - (7) Having admitted or been found to have committed any insurance unfair trade practice or fraud. - (8) Using fraudulent, coercive or dishonest practices, or demonstrating incompetence, untrustworthiness or financial irresponsibility, in the course of acting as an adjuster of any type or otherwise in the conduct of business in this state or elsewhere. - (9) Having a public adjuster license, independent adjuster license, company or employee adjuster license, emergency adjuster license or registration or its equivalent, or insurance producer license or its equivalent suspended, revoked, or refused in any other state, province, district, or territory.
-- (9) Having a public adjuster license, independent adjuster license, company or employee adjuster license, emergency adjuster license or registration or its equivalent, or insurance producer license or its equivalent suspended, revoked or refused in any other state, province, district, or territory. - (10) Forging another's name to any document related to an insurance transaction or in connection with a claim being adjusted by the adjuster. - (11) Cheating, including improperly using notes or any other reference material, to complete an examination for an insurance license. - (12) Failing to comply with an administrative or court order imposing a child support obligation. - (13) Failing to pay state income tax or comply with any administrative or court order directing payment of state income tax which remains unpaid. - (14) Violation of one or more of the standards of conduct prescribed in Section 17.

-1 (15) If not actively licensed as an attorney in 2 Alabama, engaging in conduct in exercise of a public 3 adjuster's license which is the practice of law.
+- (10) Forging another's name to any document or impersonating the insured related to an insurance transaction or in connection with a claim being adjusted by the adjuster. - (11) Cheating, including improperly using notes or any other reference material, to complete an examination for an insurance license. - (12) Failing to comply with an administrative or court order imposing a child support obligation. - (13) Failing to pay state income tax or comply with any administrative or court order directing payment of state income tax which remains unpaid. - (14) Violation of one or more of the standards of conduct prescribed in Section 17. - (15) If not actively licensed as an attorney in Alabama, engaging in conduct in exercise of a public adjuster's license which is the practice of law. - (16) Knowingly accepting insurance business from an individual who is not licensed by the commissioner who is required to be so licensed. - (17) Allowing a person not licensed under this act to perform actions requiring licensure under this act. - (18) Failing to notify the insured, verbally or in writing, of the statutory requirements of this act, as they pertain to solicitation, contracting, and recision and the time frames contained in this act.